-29. Education is compulsory and free for children between 5 and 16 years of age.
+- 30. Education is compulsory and free for children between 5 and 16 years of age.
 There are currently four publicly funded schools in operation in Saint Helena (three primary schools and one secondary school).
-All schools are supported by a teacher training section which focuses on the professional development and upskilling of all teaching staff.
-The Inclusion Service Education Directorate supports children and young people with special educational needs and disability.

-30. Students from overseas territories benefit from the home student rate for tuition fees at British universities, provided that they have lived in a British overseas territory, the European Economic Area or Switzerland for the three years prior to the first academic year of their course of study.
-Students will be eligible for tuition fee loans in England provided that they have settled status upon arrival in the United Kingdom and are starting full-time or part-time undergraduate courses in the 2022/23 academic year.
+All schools are supported by a teacher training section that focuses on the professional development and upskilling of all teaching staff.
+The Inclusion Service Education Directorate supports children and young people with special educational needs and disability. - 31.
+Students from overseas territories benefit from the home student rate for tuition fees at British universities, provided that they have lived in a British overseas territory, the European Economic Area or Switzerland for the three years prior to the first academic year of their course of study.
+Students will be eligible for tuition fee loans in England provided that they have settled status upon arrival in the United Kingdom and are starting full-time or part-time undergraduate courses in the 2023/24 academic year.
+Eligible students are encouraged to ensure that they hold a British passport before applying for home fee status to study in the United Kingdom.